See: on-page navigation

 - Guidelines for representing your business on Google

-Tip: Whatever you learn about SEO should NEVER be thought of as a one size fits all.
+Important: Whatever you learn about Search Engine Optimization should NEVER be thought of as a one size fits all.

 A decade ago people were making half a page of meta tags with typos included.
-This was clearly out of control and led to a public statement by the then head of Webspam at Google that they were “no longer reading the keyword meta tag” (see video).
+This was clearly out of control and led to a public statement by the then head of Webspam at Google that they were “no longer reading the keyword meta tag” (see video of Matt Cutts).

 Think, when writing the content, that this is a “bot-visitor’s guide” to the expected subject matter.
 This bot-visitor will EXPECT to find your keeping a close correlation between the unique keyword tags (up to three) used.